-3.3.2 Terrestrial bioaccumulation
+3.3.1.5 Terrestrial bioaccumulation

-Müller et al. conducted a terrestrial food web study consisting of lichen and plants, caribou, and wolves from two remote northern areas in Canada.
-Some samples are not from the same season.
+Müller et al. conducted a terrestrial food web study consisting of lichen and plants as well as tissue samples (liver muscle and kidney) from caribou, and wolves from two remote northern areas in Canada.
+Liver, muscle, and kidney samples (n=7 Porcupine herd food web and n=10 for the Bathurst food web) from two caribou herds were collected; from the Porcupine herd in northern Yukon Territory and the Bathurst herd in the Northwest Territories (NWT)/western Nunavut .
+Wolf (n=6 Porcupine herd food web and n=10 for the Bathurst food web) lichen, and plant samples were collected in the same region as the caribou.
+Plant samples included cottongrass, aquatic sedge, willow, moss, and mushrooms.
+Liver and muscle samples were collected as a whole grass and willow without roots.
+Plant samples are from the same season (Summer 2008 in Porcupine or Summer 2009 in Bathurst) whereas wolf and caribou samples are from different years (2007 and 2010 in Porcupine and 2008 and 2007 in Bathurst).
 This food web is considered as relatively well documented example (Kelly and Gobas, 2003).
 The study illustrates a considerable carry over between plants and caribou.
 Caribou are a major human food source in numerous arctic communities.
 This food-chain may also be considered comparable to the pasture-cow food-chain in temperate regions.
 The results of the study, BMFs as well as TMFs are shown in Table 9.

 Tissue concentrations and whole body concentrations were used for calculations.
 Tissue based BMFs differ considerably.
 Therefore it is concluded that BMFs based on whole body concentrations are more appropriate (Müller et al., 2011).

 Food chain Location

 Porcupine Bathurst

-BMF Caribou (whole) / lichen 3.8 8.2
+BMF Caribou (whole)/ lichen 2.9 11

-BMF Caribou (whole) / lichen 9.8 14.5
+BMF Caribou(whole)/ lichen 4.5 8

-BMF Wolf (whole) / caribou (whole) 2.0 2.8
+BMF Wolf (whole)/ caribou (whole) 1.2 1.4

-TMF Wolf (whole) / caribou (whole) / lichen 2.5 2.8
+TMF Wolf (whole)/ caribou (whole)/ lichen 1.4 2.2

-TMF Wolf (whole) / caribou (whole) / vegetation 2.2 2.9
+TMF Wolf (whole)/ caribou (whole) / vegetation 1.3 2.0

-Table 9: BMF and TMF values for C11-PFCA for a terrestrial food chain (Müller et al., 2011).
+Table 11: BMF and TMF values for C{12} -PFCA for a terrestrial food chain (Müller et al., 2011)

-The terrestrial BMF and TMF of C{11} -PFCAs are greater than one for the remote Arctic food chain lichen - caribou - wolf, indicating trophic biomagnification.
-TMFs show clearly higher values for C{11} -PFCA compared to $C{12,13}$ -PFCAs (see Data Matrix in Annex I and figures 1-4).
+The terrestrial BMF and TMF of C{12} -PFCAs are greater than one for the remote Arctic food chain lichen - caribou - wolf, indicating trophic biomagnification.

-3.3.3 Summary and discussion of bioaccumulation
+3.3.2 Summary and discussion of bioaccumulation